-The EPC's funding sources
+The EPC's funding sources in 2015

 The European Policy Centre (EPC) is committed to sound financial management and to transparency in respect of its funding sources.

+- The King Baudouin Foundation, the EPC's strategic partner, awarded the EPC a grant of €350,000.
 Click here for more information about the King Baudouin Foundation.

-For several years now, the EPC has been receiving an operating grant from the EU budget under the "Europe for Citizens" programme, alongside other similar think tanks and civil society organisations.
+- The Europe for Citizens programme: the EPC has been receiving from the EU budget for several years an operating grant under the "Europe for Citizens" programme, alongside other similar think tanks and civil society organisations.

-Another 33% of the EPC's funding came from membership fees.
-In 2014, the total income from membership fees was €705,009.
-Click here for information about EPC members, the fees and benefits.
+Another 32% of the EPC's funding came from membership fees.
+In 2015, the total income from membership fees was €649,245.
+Click here for information about EPC members, fees and benefits.

-The remaining funds came mainly from contributions to its programmes.
-Click here for information on all the organisations which made a significant contribution to the EPC's budget in this category in 2014.
+The remaining funds came mainly from contributions from a wide range of organizations for its programmes in the form of support for events and publications.
+Click here for information on all the organisations, which made a significant contribution (€ 5,000 or above) to the EPC's budget in this category in 2015.

 Click here for the annual accounts for the last financial year and the auditor's opinion.
 The EPC's auditor is Saskia Luteijn Bedrijfrevisor Burg.
 BVBA.